What are the responsibilities and job description for the Pre-Licensure Nursing Faculty position at Southwest Baptist University?

 Summary/Objective

-Nursing faculty plan, develop, implement, evaluate and analyze the student education experiences in the classroom, clinical, lab, and simulation settings on the Springfield and Bolivar campuses.
-Faculty serves as a leader in the simulation setting in the Pre-licensure Nursing Division.
+Pre-Licensure Nursing Faculty, develop, implement, evaluate and analyze the student education experiences in the classroom, clinical, lab, and simulation settings.
 Faculty serve as course content experts in the classroom and clinical settings.
-They are responsible for coordinating and disseminating content, course activities, exam analysis/review, and clinical experiences for the assigned course.
+They are responsible for coordinating and disseminating content, course activities, exam analysis/review, and clinical experiences.
 Actively participate in nursing accreditation planning, maintenance, and analysis of program standards and criterion to guide program decisions.

 Essential Job Duties